 ← Back to Guides

-For Stallholders
+For Stallholders & Event Hosts

 Registering as a Food Business with Your Local Council

-Last updated: March 2026 · 6 min read
+Last updated: June 2026 · 6 min read

-If you sell food to the public — even homemade cakes at a local craft fair — you are legally required to register as a food business with your local council.
+If you sell food to the public, even homemade cakes at a local craft fair, you are legally required to register as a food business with your local council.
 Many small-scale food sellers do not realise this.
 The good news: registration is free, cannot be refused, and takes about five minutes online.
 You just need to do it at least 28 days before you start trading.

 Key Point